Skip to content

 Note

-4. Specify the scope's attributes in the Add a scope pane.
+4. Click Add a scope and specify the scope's attributes in the Add a scope pane, and then click Add scope.

 Ensure admins and users can consent and that the scope is set to Enabled.
 For more information about scopes in Domino REST API, see scopes reference and scope topic guide.